cpauvert/md5sum-in-gz/README.md

 #### Help

-Run the scripts without arguments to print the help page.
+Run the script without arguments to print the help page.

 ```bash
 compute-md5-gz.sh